 The subject he performs the action bought, which is the transitive verb acting upon the object of the sentence cake.

-A transitive verb must have a direct object to complete a sentence.
+This following example shows each transitive verb (underlined) having a direct object (in bold) to complete the sentence.
 If it doesn’t have a direct object, it makes the sentence meaningless.
-The following examples show the verbs in bold.

 - Transitive verb: It is better we eat something before we go.